rgriff23/rgriff23.github.io/_posts/2018-08-01-insight-python-whale.md

+---
+title: "Insight Data Science, Python, and the Whale"
+layout: post
+date: 2018-08-01
+tags: life
+comments: true
+---

 ## Introduction

-I rarely make life update posts, but so much has happened in the past month that I thought it was worth posting about, especially since some of the changes will affect this blog.
+I rarely make life update posts, but enough has happened in the past month that I thought it was worth posting about, especially since some of the changes will affect this blog!
 Here is the tl;dr version:

 1. I accepted an [Insight Data Science](https://www.insightdatascience.com/) post-doctoral fellowship in Boston.
 2. I am learning Python and avoiding R (except for emergencies).